PubInv/freespireco/proposal.md

 a larger grant.
 However, a larger grant will allow us to make much faster progress across a full spectrum of medical devices.

+## Why Public Invention?

+Public Invention has been a major and connecting player in the humanitarin engineering non-profit space since the pandemic began.
+Through personal connections and the three public conferences which we hosted, we obtained a central position in the respiratory support sub-field.
+We have strong connections to Helpful Engineering, Open Source Medical Supplies, and COSMIC.
+Our "COVID19-Vent-list" project was a visible connector between the many disparate ventilation projects.

+We have a proven track record of recruiting and managing small technical projects which produce a high impact.
+Chief among these projects has been the VentMon, which has been used be many other projects.
+Rather than competing with other teams, we have supported them with one of the few devices which has actually been shipped and used (though it is a research and development tool, not a clinical tool.)
+This work has resulted in significant academic and popular-press publications.

+Finally, Public Invention is articulating a coordinated vision of a complete system of devices which can be expected to save many lives in the uncertain future, whether those lives are threatened by COVID19 or some other respiratory disease or condition.

 ## Budget

 Robert L. Read is the founder and currently the President and Head Invention